hotsno/keroro/README.md

 ### AniList updater mpv script
 As long as you've properly run `add_anime.py` on the anime you're watching, this should work automatically once an episode reaches 80% played!
 ### (Extra) Map unmapped folders (`mapper.py`)
-Run `python3 mapper.py` (may differ depending on OS)
+If you anime in your anime folder which follows proper naming scheme, and isn't yet mapped to an AniList ID, you can map it.
+Run `python3 mapper.py` (may differ depending on OS).

 ## Naming scheme
 The scripts currently rely on a strict file naming scheme in order to be properly picked up.
 They must be named in the following format: `Episode 01.mkv`, where the episode number must always equal to the digit count of the highest episode.
-Ex. if there are 12 episodes, each file must have 2 digits, 1-9 must be padded with one 0.
+Ex.
+If there are 12 episodes, each episode count must have 2 digits, so episodes 1-9 must be padded with one 0 `(Episode 01.mkv - Episode 09.mkv)`.

 ## Tips
 - If you use this regularly, I recommend adding an alias to `add_anime.py` and `continue.py` in your terminal so that you can quickly run these without typing the whole command out